juju/juju-gui-charm/HACKING.md

     make

-The command above will create a ".venv" directory inside "juju-gui/tests/", ignored by version control, containing the development virtual environment with all the testing dependencies.
+The command above will create a ".venv" directory inside "tests/", ignored by version control, containing the development virtual environment with all the testing dependencies.

-The command will also download the master branch of juju-gui from GitHub and build it into a tarball in the `releases` directory.
+This is a "fat charm" in that it contains a tarball for the Juju GUI in the `releases` directory.
+If you'd like to use a different version of the GUI than what is checked in you can use `make package` to obtain and build from the master branch in GitHub.
 If you want to use a local branch you can specify it using JUJU_GUI_BRANCH, e.g.

     JUJU_GUI_BRANCH=$HOME/git/juju-gui make package